 Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.

-Reaching consensus on how to govern and regulate (or not) the internet and internet-related activity.
+Reaching multistakeholder consensus on how to govern and regulate (or not) the internet and internet-related activity.

-Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.
+Ensuring that the proliferation of data, and efforts at open government and open data meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.

 Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.

-Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
+Environmental sustainability, and ICT production and consumption.
+This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.

 Deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services especially for people with disabilities